- Search The Registry

 - My Account

 This date marks the birth in 1878, of "Major" Taylor.
 He was a Black cyclist and one of the preeminent American sports pioneers of the 20th century.

 Marshall Walter Taylor was born on the outskirts of Indianapolis.
 He was one of eight children, raised in rural poverty not far from the noise and bustle of a rapidly expanding industrial city.
-At the age of 13, with the bicycle given to him from a friend, Marshall began to earn his first few dollars delivering newspapers.
+At the age of 13, with the bicycle given to him by a friend, Marshall began to earn his first few dollars delivering newspapers.
 Taylor then worked in a bicycle shop doing repairs, teaching customers how to ride bicycles, and doing exhibitions and tricks after regular working hours.

 He first appeared as an amateur in races around Indianapolis and Chicago and later in Massachusetts, Connecticut, and New York.
 Soon recognized as the "Colored Sprint Champion of America," he turned professional and astonished many.
 He continued to work at the bike shop until prominent bicycle racer "Birdie" Munger coached him for his first professional racing success in 1896.

 Despite continuous bureaucracy and at times, physical opposition, he won his first national championship two years later and became world champion in 1899 in Montreal and American sprint champion in 1899 and 1900.